nitinjugal17/nexthink/README.md

 1. **Checks for Chrome.exe Process** in executed environment.
 2. Dumping of **PID,Name,CPU Usage %, Total Mem Usage %,Priv Mem Usage in Mb, File Handles Count** to **process.data.csv** within same execution directory.
-3. **-ct** Helps to decide Memory-Leak check due to Cpu Increase % by Using Input.
+3. **-ct** Helps to decide Memory-Leak check due to Cpu Increase in % by Using Input.
-4. **-mt** Helps to decide Memory-Leak check due to Private Memory Usage % by Using *User Input*.
+4. **-mt** Helps to decide Memory-Leak check due to Private Memory Usage Average Increase in % by Using *User Input*.

 ## License